Professor Andrew Bell

 A notable achievement has been the development of bismuth ferrite based ceramics as high temperature piezoelectric materials, for which his group has been awarded 2 patents.
 Initially motivated by the need for piezoelectric components to operate at temperatures up to 450°C in commercial aero-engines, the material has now been proven in a number of applications, including aerospace, automotive and process engineering.
 Ionix Advanced Technologies Ltd, founded in 2011 as a spin-out from the University with Prof Bell as Chief Scientific Officer, now employs 12 staff and is producing high temperature ultrasound transducers based on the new materials.
 Prof Bell's group is currently exploring the same material system as a multiferroic material with enhanced coupling between magnetic and ferroelectric order parameters and potential applications in sensing and data storage.

-Professor Bell teaches Funcional Materials to Level 3 and Level 5 students.
+Professor Bell teaches functional materials content to Level 3 and Level 5 students.

 Research groups and institutes